British war surgeon Nott returns to Gaza to train doctors

 "It seems a great shame to me that I come back and things do not seem to have moved on to where we have liked to see them three years ago," he said.

-(Editing by Jeffrey Heller/Jeremy Gaunt)
+Editing by Jeffrey Heller/Jeremy Gaunt